62 million smokers and vaping enthusiasts reached since 2015!

 What is THC-JD?

-Tetrahydrocannabioctyl, commonly abbreviated to THC-JD, is a naturally occurring cannabinoid (phytocannabinoid) and a THC variant.
-While it appears structurally similar to delta 9 THC at a glance, there’s a key difference: the length of its carbon tail, or side chain.
+Tetrahydrocannabioctyl, commonly abbreviated to THC-JD, is a cannabinoid with dubious origins and a hot-button place in the hemp market.
+While it appears structurally similar to delta 9 or delta 8 THC at a glance, there’s a key difference: the length of its carbon tail, or side chain.

-This cannabinoid is sometimes referred to as THCjd or THC-jd.
+THC-JD is sometimes marketed under the names THCjd or THC-jd.
 Rather than products formulated with exclusively THC-JD, we could only find vape carts and gummies featuring it alongside other ingredients.
 You’ll usually see it in a stew of THC isomers or variants, such as delta 6 THC, delta 8 THC, and THCP.
 Such “cannabinoid cocktails” probably contain mostly delta 8 with a tiny sprinkling of whichever novel THC variant is being promoted.

 Does THC-JD get you high?

-Yes, THC-JD will almost certainly get you high.
+Yes, genuine THC-JD (THC-octyl, THC-C8, or JWH-138) will almost certainly get you high.
 We just can’t say how high it’s going to get you, or how long that high will last.

 You’ll read a shared claim about many hemp products: that they’ll get users way higher than delta 9 THC.
 THC-JD is no exception.
-Sellers tout this newcomer as a far stronger alternative to delta 9, despite virtually no studies on its potency or binding affinity.
+Despite virtually no studies on its recreational effects, sellers tout this newcomer as a far stronger alternative to delta 9.
 We can only craft predictions from our knowledge of similar compounds.

 THCP, for example, may bind more than 30 times more effectively to the CB1 receptor.
-That could make THCP one of the most potent cannabis derivatives out there.
+That could make THCP one of the most intoxicating cannabis derivatives available.
 However, experts aren’t sure how effectively a greater binding affinity amplifies a cannabinoid’s effects—if cannabinoid receptors are overloaded, some of that potency may go to waste.

 The THC-JD cannabinoid is structurally close to THCP, which boasts a seven-atom carbon side chain.
 Delta 9 THC’s alkyl chain contains only five carbons.
 THC-JD has an eight-carbon chain, even longer than that of THCP.
 We need research to see how this impacts THC-JD’s potency and the strength of your high.